diliprobbi/LALM_Acoustic_Scene_Understanding/README.md

 # LALM_Acoustic_Scene_Understanding
-Results of acoustic scene understanding on polyphonic soundscapes with controlled polyphony using Large Audio Language Models.
+Evaluation files of acoustic scene understanding on polyphonic soundscapes with controlled polyphony using Large Audio Language Models.

 The 'usm_polyphonic_events.json' gives the different metadata information of the USM validation set and the placeholders to store the LALM responses for each audio.